 - chicken with roast veggies

-- chicken with pico de gallo, lettuce and a small amount of white rice
+- pico de gallo, lettuce and chicken with a small amount of white rice

 - chicken in avocado cups, with fermented mayo

-- chicken taco bowl
+- taco bowl with chicken

 - bone broth